Take the big decisions with confidence.

 Whatever stage your business has reached, tax planning has a part to play,

 New businesses need the right trading entity, ownership structure, investment plans and pay structure.
 Growing businesses can use tax planning to attract and retain the right people, fund innovation and expansion.
-And if your business is mature, you will need to consider your exit and succession plans.
-In the longer term, you will plan to protect and secure your wealth for yourself, your dependents and successors.
+And if your business is mature, you will need to consider your exit and succession plans – high level tax advice on demergers and reconstructions is essential.
+In the longer term, tax planning can protect and secure your wealth for yourself, your dependents and successors.

 And if, despite all the planning, something unexpected happens?
-Whatever life throws at you, divorce, family disputes, share owner conflicts, we can help.
+Whatever life throws at you, divorce, family disputes, share owner conflicts, a global pandemic, we can help.